-The 95th Academy Awards ceremony will take place in March 2023 and honour the best films released since December 31st, 2022.
+The 96th Academy Awards ceremony will take place Sunday, 10th March 2024 and honour the best films released since December 31st, 2023.

-Well, as you can imagine those awards are a long way off.
-Most of the actors, actresses and movies that will ultimately be nominated, have not even been released yet.
+Well, as you can imagine, those awards are a long way off.
+Many of the actors, actresses, and movies that will ultimately be nominated have not yet been released.

 However, that hasn’t stopped bookmakers from taking odds on who they think will be holding the statuette next year.

 We look at some of those films that are in the running for Best Picture.
 Betfred provides all Oscars Odds.